Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   Connect the EDBG USB Micro-B port J14 on the board to the computer using a micro USB cable.
 -   Connect the USB device to the USB Type-A connector "A5-USB-B" \(J13\).
 -   The demonstration uses the EDBG USB Micro-B port J14 to transfer demonstration application messages on a PC.
 -   RGB LED indicates a Device Connection \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 **[Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)**

 -   A commercially available USB Keyboard is required to run this demonstration application.
 -   Connect the USB Keyboard to the "TARGET USB" connector \(J201\) using a USB Type-A Female to micro-B male cable \(This cable is not included in the kit\).
 -   The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
 -   LED1 indicates a Device Connection \(Attached device has been successfully enumerated and configured\).
-This LED is also toggled on the Keyboard "CapsLock" Button press event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 **[SAMA5D27 SOM1 Kit1](https://www.microchip.com/developmenttools/ProductDetails/atsama5d27-som1-ek1)**